kira-03/Gringotts-Vault/README.md

 This project is a journey to dive into modern storage systems while leveraging the capabilities of Appwrite, React, and Next.js.
 It's focused on scalability, performance, and an exceptional user experience.

 ---

 ## 🧙‍♂️ **Harry Potter Reference**
 As a proud **Potterhead**, the name **Gringotts Vault** is inspired by the magical vaults in the Harry Potter universe, which are used to safely store valuable treasures.
 Just like the Gringotts Wizarding Bank ensures the safety of your treasures, **Gringotts Vault** aims to keep your files secure, no dragons required! 🐉

 ---

 ## 📌 Note
 Gringotts Vault is a **work in progress**.
-While the core features are functional, there are a few minor bugs that I’m actively working on resolving. ou can explore the live project [here](https://gringotts-vault-rouge.vercel.app/sign-in).
+While the core features are functional, there are a few minor bugs that I’m actively working on resolving.
+You can explore the live project [here](https://gringotts-vault-rouge.vercel.app/sign-in).